Camb-ai/MARS5-TTS/README.md

 **Checkpoints**

-The checkpoints for Mars 5 are provided under the releases tab of this github repo.
+The checkpoints for MARS5 are provided under the releases tab of this github repo.
 We provide two checkpoints:

 - AR fp16 checkpoint [~750M parameters], along with config embedded in the checkpoint.
 - NAR fp16 checkpoint [~450M parameters], along with config embedded in the checkpoint.